What is a glomerular filtration rate test?

-If your doctor has diagnosed you with kidney disease, the GFR test can help diagnose how well your kidneys are functioning.
+If you’ve been diagnosed with kidney disease, the GFR test can help determine how well your kidneys are functioning.

 If you have a family history of kidney disease, your doctor may want to run a GFR test to get a sense of the current state of your kidneys.